Philadelphia, Pennsylvania—-700 Red Cross disaster workers are on their way to the Carolina.

 Hundreds of cots and other supplies are going to be sent from the area by the Red Cross.

 Cross Communication Manager Monica Cryan said they don’t really know the consequences of the storm.

-They just have to be prepared and see what the aftermath looks like.
+They just have to prepare to see what the aftermath looks like.
 Lots of people are leaving the storm zone.
 They seek for shelter up north.

 The Wyder family from the Outer Banks experience the Hurricane two years ago.
 Florence Wyder said she was really scared during the nights.

 She could see nothing at nights, but hear the strong wind.
 After the storm, she and her husband moved to New Jersey.